KLGR123/KLGR123.github.io/_pages/about.md

 **Welcome!** This is my official academic blog, which can also be considered an electronic resume.
-If you're studying the field of DL / ML / NLP / RL, then we could have a nice chat and I'd love to learn from you!
+Looking foward to have a nice chat with you, and I'd love to learn from you!

 Who am I 🧑🏻‍💻
 ------